Contexts

 name: vpc_id

-The spec.valueFrom requires the Context name, the key is the name of the variable in the context and the name is the variable you need to present this as to the terraform module.
-The optional field simply means both the context and any value reference, if they don't exist, can continue without failure.
-By default, anything missing (context or value) will defer the Configuration until they are present.
+field in the Configuration CRD requires the name of the Context resource, the key being the name of the variable within the context, and the name representing the variable as it will be presented to the Terraform module.
+The optional field implies that both the context and any value reference can be omitted without causing a failure.
+By default, if either the context or the value is missing, the Configuration will be deferred until they are present.

-Terranetes comes prebuilt with a loader to extract details from the cloud vendor, but perhaps it doesn't contain the details you need.
-You can solve this in two ways
+Terranetes comes preconfigured with a loader to extract details from the cloud vendor, but it may not contain all the necessary details.
+This can be addressed in two ways:

-a) Configuration can reference multiple Context resources, so you can provision with additional details / values. b) Override the preload image in the controller and run your own custom loader.
+a) A Configuration can reference multiple Context resources, allowing to use additional details or values. b) Override the preload image in the controller and run a custom loader.

 controller: